OpenRiskNet/home/openshift/deployments/openrisknet-infra/README.md

 ## Deploy SSO and PostgreSQL

-This project uses a PVC for PostgreSQL storage.
+**IMPORTANT**: This project uses a PVC for PostgreSQL storage.
 Make sure a PV is available.
-The `pv-postgresql-template.yaml' file can be used as an example.
+The `pv-postgresql-template.yaml' file can be used as an example if using NFS.

 Prepare the environment using: